10 May Parents, Shut Up.

 I learned to be an independent and strong woman.

-Do you think my mom is on me telling me to lift weights consistently, blog every day for four years, start an IRA, write over 500 articles, hire a web developer, invest in website plugins and systems, and write a 15,000-word eBook on top of all that?
+Even nowadays, do you think my mom is barking at me to lift weights consistently, blog every day for five years, start an IRA fund, write over 500 articles, hire a web developer, invest in website plugins and systems, and write a 15,000-word eBook on top of all that?

 I’m doing it all alone, baby.
 Only because I was taught independence and initiative by my parents through soccer.